Influencing change and inspiring minds through education and thought leadership

 Founders and the Road Ahead

-Along with core partnerships with post-secondary institutions, independent educators, and resort associations, the Whistler Institute has been generously supported by Visionary Founders: McLean Group and Raindrop Foundation, Patrons: Duane Jackson, Bill Kunzweiler, Bob & Sue Adams, as well as grants from the Katz Amsterdam Charitable Trust, Whistler Community Foundation, Whistler Blackcomb Foundation, and the Resort Municipality of Whistler.
+Along with core partnerships with post-secondary institutions, independent educators, and resort associations, the Whistler Institute has been generously supported by Visionary Founders: Raindrop Foundation, Duane Jackson, Bill Kunzweiler, and McLean Group, Patrons: Bob and Sue Adams and Zen Group, as well as grants from the Katz Amsterdam Charitable Trust, Whistler Community Foundation, Whistler Blackcomb Foundation, and the Resort Municipality of Whistler.

 In the immediate term, The Whistler Institute is seeking financial support in order to develop and deliver educational opportunities within Whistler and embed thought leadership as a fundamental pillar of Whistler’s place-branding, while contributing to the overall well-being of this community.